Lilian Thuram: Club career

 Thuram's football career began with Monaco in Ligue 1 in 1991.
 He then transferred to Parma (1996–2001) and then to Juventus (2001–2006) for £25 million, and eventually to Barcelona in 2006.

 Monaco

 Thuram started his professional career with Monaco in 1991.
 He only made one appearance that season, but was officially promoted to the first team the following season, when he would go on to make 19 appearances.

 He was inserted into the starting XI by the end of 1992 and would go on to make 155 league appearances for the Ligue 1 outfit, before transferring to Parma in the summer of 1996.
 He made his national team debut in 1994, while at Monaco.
 With Monaco, he most notably won the Coupe de France in 1991, also reaching the final of the 1991–92 European Cup Winners' Cup.
+In total his whole spell at AS Monaco he only scored 11 goals.

 However, Thuram scored his only UEFA Champions League goal in his career for Monaco in a 4–1 victory over Spartak Moscow in the 1993–94 season.